 One can only assume this is a result of racialist gas-lighting or self-congratulatory pietism — or as Doug Wilson recently pointed out, effeminacy.
 Whatever the case, the motivation of this movement looks to be, by most accounts, nothing more than misplaced resentment based upon what Thomas Sowell would call, “inter-temporal abstractions” concerning white people, and the “selective localization” of their alleged evils.
 Which is to say, they seek anachronistically impractical recourse for cherry-picked errors only to suit their conceited ends.
 In this, it is no surprise to see irrational argumentation and psychological manipulation; that which has done precious little to unite the Church in any meaningful way thus far, let alone society.

-His misuse of Scripture in application attaches the identity of the individual to some proximate collective in order to draw an indictment from wrongdoer(s) within that collective back to the innocent individual regardless of the individual’s true connection to that collective and the time in which they all reside respectively.
+His misuse of Scripture in application attaches the identity of the individual to some proximate collective in order to draw an indictment from wrongdoers within that collective, back to the innocent individual, regardless of the individual’s true connection to that collective and the time in which they all reside respectively.
 He essentially makes a case for perpetual white guilt before God despite the implications of one’s individual saving faith in Christ.
-In this, there is a greater emphasis on “sins” against neighbor than on sins against God.
+In this, there is a greater emphasis on “sins” against one’s neighbor than on sins against God.
 It is a massive misprioritization.

 Achan’s family is directly punished for his sin, and not for injustices committed against other people, but against God.
-Still yet, Keller turns this into a message about how people are products of their raising.
+However, Keller turns this into a message about how people are products of their raising.

-Daniel repents for the sins of his people that were committed against God in times past.
-He was not repenting of any injustices that his ancestors may have committed against other people.
-And here again, Keller makes Daniel’s situation about personal guilt for civil injustices.
+Then there is Daniel who repents for the sins of his people that were committed against God in times past.
+Pay close attention to this.
+Daniel was not repenting of any injustices that his ancestors may have committed against other people.
+Here again, Keller makes Daniel’s situation about interpersonal guilt for civil injustices.

-I mention Keller to highlight his hypocrisy, as well as those with like views, concerning justice.
-Keller, among many others, condemns all whites on the basis of a past collective error, but remains unmoved by any perceivable collective correction of these errors.
+I mention Keller because he is a representative of current aberrant views on justice.
+Keller, among many others, condemns all whites on the basis of a past collective error, but remains unmoved by any perceivable collective correction of these errors (e.g. the abolition of the slave trade in the UK; and the abolition of slavery in the United States of America by subsequent generations).

-In Keller’s message, and at the recent MLK50 conference, hosted by The Gospel Coalition, there was nary a mention of white slavery abolitionists, white civil rights activists, or white political theorists in general who have always espoused freedom and justice — virtues wholly consistent with the Christian worldview and Scripture.
+In Keller’s message, and at the recent MLK50 conference hosted by The Gospel Coalition, there was nary a mention of white slavery abolitionists, white civil rights activists, or white political theorists in general who espoused freedom and justice for all (including people of non-European descent) — virtues wholly consistent with the Christian worldview and Scripture.
 Granted, it was a conference in honor of a man whom the attendees and speakers saw as a great civil rights leader, and so the focus was on him, and his juxtaposition with persisting systemic racism.
-So, by all accounts, it looked to be a conference on praise for Martin Luther King Jr., while bashing whites, and even other blacks — who refuse to adhere to their racialist ideals concerning divine justice.
-Never mind MLK’s heretical theology, his marital infidelity, and rank Statism.
+So, by all accounts, it looked to be a conference in praise of Martin Luther King Jr., while bashing whites, and even other blacks — who refuse to adhere to their racialist ideals concerning divine justice.
+Never mind MLK’s heretical theology, his marital infidelity, and rank Statism (forced integration).
 If Keller were honest he’d apply the same exact hermeneutic in redeeming whites that he uses in condemning them.
-Unfortunately, that doesn’t fit the prevailing vision of these enlightened racialists, and so consistency is abandoned.
+Unfortunately, that doesn’t fit the prevailing vision of enlightened racialists, and so consistency is abandoned.

-Perhaps what is most disconcerting is the fact that Keller’s message of corporate evil, now touted by Enlightened Racialists everywhere, could potentially be construed as a call for more state intervention in civil matters (i.e. domestic policy).
-After all, compulsory integration was an outcome of MLK’s legacy; an act no less egregious than compulsory segregation by the hands of the State.
+Perhaps what is most disconcerting is the fact that Keller’s message of corporate evil, now touted by Enlightened Racialists everywhere, could potentially be construed as a call for more state intervention in civil matters.
+After all, compulsory integration was an outcome of MLK’s legacy; an act no less egregious than compulsory segregation by the hands of the State (e.g. Jim Crow).
 Does this mean affirmative action in the Church at large?
-Does this mean pastors will be forced to step down so to accommodate this warped and impractical view of equality?
+Does this mean pastors will be forced to step down so to accommodate equalitarianism?
 We should pray not.
-We should pray this time of trouble will pass and that these self-anointed individuals will repent from sowing discord.
+We should pray this time of trouble will pass and that these self-anointed individuals will repent from sowing undue discord.

 Thomas Sowell, The Quest for Cosmic Justice (New York: Simon & Schuster, 2002, 1999), 156; Thomas Sowell, Black Rednecks and White Liberals (San Francisco, Calif.: Encounter Books, 2005), 269.